hg484/Casava-Leaf-Disease-Detection/README.md

 <p align="center"><img src="./Diagrams%20and%20Images/StrarifiedKFold.png"></p>

 <li>Bitempered Logistic Loss</li>
-Bitempered Logistic Loss is a noise resistant loss function created by the Google Research which can deal with both small and large outliers that may exists in a dataset.
-[More Information](https://ai.googleblog.com/2019/08/bi-tempered-logistic-loss-for-training.html).[Label Smoothing](https://paperswithcode.com/method/label-smoothing) was used along with the loss funtion, it is a regularization technique which improves the ability of your model to generalize and improve the overall performance of the model.
+ <a href="https://ai.googleblog.com/2019/08/bi-tempered-logistic-loss-for-training.html">Bitempered Logistic Loss</a> is a noise resistant loss function created by the Google Research which can deal with both small and large outliers that may exists in a dataset. <a href="https://paperswithcode.com/method/label-smoothing">Label Smoothing</a> was used along with the loss funtion, it is a regularization technique which improves the ability of your model to generalize and improve the overall performance of the model.

 <li>Test Time Augmentations (TTA)</li>
 Test Time augmentations is a technique which boost a model'performance but applying augmentation during inference.
 Inference is performed on multiple altered versions of the same image.
 <p align="center"><img src="./Diagrams and Images/test_time_augmentation_concept.png"></p>
-<p align="center">Image borrowed from [stepup.ai](stepup.ai)</p>
+  <p align="center">Image borrowed from <a href="stepup.ai">stepup.ai</a></p>

 </ol>